 - 5 drops Vitamin E oil

-Mix all the ingredients and shake well, whisk, or whizz in the blender, then pour some into a spray bottle.
+Mix all the ingredients and shake well, whisk, or whizz in the blender, then pour some through a strainer into a spray bottle.
 I reuse an empty hand sanitizer spray bottle.
 Label and store the extra in a cool, dry cupboard for refills.

 Keep your hands washed when possible, spray (or rub) your homemade sanitizer into your hands when that’s not an option.